 Although one should not push the point too far, antitrust law, which is judge made, claims relatively more freedom from interest group capture than does statutory IP law.
 And if antitrust tribunals go too far, Congress can be trusted to respond to the voices of IP holders, who have consistently shown themselves to be a more effective interest group than IP users or consumers.
 For its part, IP law can take some important lessons from the road that antitrust has taken toward reform and redemption.
 Roughly 40 years ago antitrust pursued a course of protecting small competitors at consumers’ expense and even condemning such practices precisely because they reduced costs.
 Then in the late 1970s the Supreme Court dramatically shifted the ground, requiring not only that injury be clearly proven, but also that it be the right kind of injury – that is, injury to competition and not merely injury to the plaintiff.
 This transformation was accomplished entirely by the Supreme Court, largely in the face of Congressional indifference and in apparent conflict with a private injury statute that guarantees liberal recovery for every kind of injury.
 Intellectual property law would profit by continuously examining its root motivations as antitrust law does.

 Hovenkamp, Herbert J., "Antitrust and Innovation: Where We Are and Where We Should Be Going" (2011).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1832.

 Antitrust and Trade Regulation Commons, Courts Commons, Economic Policy Commons, Intellectual Property Law Commons, Law and Economics Commons, Legal History Commons, Policy Design, Analysis, and Evaluation Commons, Science and Technology Law Commons, Technology and Innovation Commons